southwick-associates/sadash/github_vignettes/prepare-license-data.md

 #### Examples

-Any particular state will have it's own set of reasonable month ranges.
+Any particular state will have its own set of reasonable month ranges.
 For example:

 - A state may have an April 1st through March 31st license year, and people will buy licenses before the start of the license year.
 The "month" range might reasonably run from 2 (previous Feb) through 15 (March, the last month in the calendar year).
 - Another state may have a calendar-based license year where some people buy licenses anywhere from the previous Nov (-1) to the current-year December (12).